dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 button, and automatically import the citation for that reading into your Zotero.

-On the org-mode side, I use another packaged called [*citar*](https://github.com/emacs-citar/citar) which lets me programmatically interact with my library of citations from within Emacs.
+On the org-mode side, I use another package called [*citar*](https://github.com/emacs-citar/citar) which lets me programmatically interact with my library of citations from within Emacs.
 With the addition of another package,